 Our critical accounting policies are those policies which require the most significant judgments and estimates in the preparation of our condensed consolidated financial statements.
 We evaluate our estimates, judgments, and assumptions on an ongoing basis.
 Actual results may differ from these estimates under different assumptions or conditions.
-A summary of our critical accounting policies is presented in Part II, Item 7, of our Annual Report on Form 10-K for the year ended December 31, 2022.
-There have been no material changes to our critical accounting policies during the three-month period ended March 31, 2023.
+A summary of our critical accounting policies is presented in Part II, Item 7, of our Annual Report on Form 10-K for the year ended December 31, 2023.
+There have been no material changes to our critical accounting policies during the three-month period ended March 31, 2024.

 The discussion and analysis of our financial condition and results of operations are based on our financial statements, which have been prepared in accordance with accounting principles generally accepted in the United States, or GAAP.
 The preparation of these financial statements requires management to make estimates and assumptions that affect reported amounts of assets and liabilities as of the date of the balance sheet and reported amounts of revenues and expenses for the periods presented.
 Judgments must also be made about the disclosure of contingent liabilities.
 We base our estimates on historical experience and on various other assumptions that we believe to be reasonable under the circumstances.
 These estimates and assumptions form the basis for making judgments about the carrying values of assets and liabilities that are not readily apparent from other sources.
-Management makes estimates and exercises judgment in research and development, including clinical trial accruals.
 Actual results may differ from those estimates and under different assumptions or conditions.